 Assembling the buns:

-Beginning at the 15-inch side, role up dough and pinch edge together to seal.
+- Beginning at the 15-inch side, roll up the dough and pinch edge together to seal.

 - Place the buns on into the pan with the topping and let rise until dough is doubled (about 45 minutes to an hour).